OSGeo/gdal/doc/source/programs/gdal_mdim_mosaic.rst

 .. include:: gdal_options/overwrite.rst

-.. option:: --array <ARRAY>
+.. option:: --array <ARRAYS>

-    Name or full path of the array to mosaic.
-It must generally be specified, unless all input datasets have a single array with 2 or more dimensions.
+    Name or full path of one or several arrays to mosaic.
+If not specified, a target array is created for each array with two or more dimensions.

 Advanced options
 ++++++++++++++++